A couple of my pictures are in the Show Us Your Art exhibition this weekend!

 Sieve the flour and cocoa into a bowl and set to one side.

-Break the eggs into a bowl, add the caster sugar and beat with an electric mixer until the mix has doubled in size.
+Break the eggs into another bowl, add the caster sugar and beat with an electric mixer until the mix has doubled in size.
 If you lift the beaters from the mix and it leaves a trail for a few seconds, it’s done!

 Pour the cooled chocolate over the eggs and sugar.
 Gently fold it in to avoid knocking all the air out of the mixture.